Skip to content

 As part of the Austrian Development and Resilience Plan, the Federal Ministry of Social Affairs, Health, Care and Consumer Protection has successfully applied for funding for the further development and digital implementation of the Mother-Child Passport (in future: Parent-Child Passport).

 • As soon as a pregnancy has been established, regular medical care by a gynecologist is important.
 Only then can the slightest sign of a health risk be treated in good time.
-The recommended check-ups according to the mother-child passport should also be carried out in good time.
+The recommended preventive check-ups should also be carried out in good time.

 Birth